shawnbrown/datatest/docs/intro.rst

     written.

 1. Check column names (against a set of values):
-    To check the columns, we call :meth:`assertDataColumns(...)
+    To check the columns, we call :meth:`assertSubjectColumns(...)
-    <datatest.DataTestCase.assertDataColumns>`.
+    <datatest.DataTestCase.assertSubjectColumns>`.
 But we detect a number of
     differences in this new file:

     .. code-block:: none